NoelDeMartin/noeldemartin.com/content/collections/projects/soukai.md

 state: live
 ---

-Active Record library for non-relational databases, written in JavaScript.
+Active Record library for non-relational databases and Solid, written in JavaScript.